En0chTan/Library-Management-System-CLI-/README.md

-# Library Management System CLI📚
+# Library Management System CLI

 This project demonstrates a Library Management System (LMS) that is designed and implemented using Object-Oriented Programming (OOP) principles and UML diagrams.
 The LMS provides functionalities to manage library items, handle borrowing and returning processes, calculate late fees, and track transactions seamlessly.